Performance Evaluation Policy

 - Adjunct faculty members are employed on a course-by-course contract, and evaluation results from all methods above are used to inform the decision of supervisors to offer future course contracts.

 Professional Development Expectations:

-- Each full-time employee is expected to earn at least three continuing education units (CEU) of approved professional development.
+- Each full-time employee is expected to earn at least three continuing education units (CEU) which is 30 hours of approved professional development.
+This will include 8 hours (0.8 CEUs) of diversity, equity, and inclusion (DEI) professional development.
 While CEUs may be earned in a number of different ways, all should be designed to enhance the professional development of the faculty or staff member.
 Employees on leave for a significant portion of the year will be given special consideration in the completion of the requirement.
 Employees should discuss with their supervisor what they anticipate for the upcoming year.